Are you looking for the best hot springs in California for your upcoming trip? You’ve come to the right place!

 Travertine Hot Springs is located just south of Bridgeport, CA. The water is toasty warm and comfortable, and the views are stunning!

 A nice perk in visiting Travertine, one of the best natural hot springs in California: it’s free!
-There’s no admission cost.
+There’s no admission cost which is why it is one of the best things to do in California!

 While you are not allowed to actually set your tent up at the edge of this stunning California hot spring, camping is permitted around the dirt road that leads up to Travertine Hot Springs.
 And the camping is free too, since this area is BLM land.